heyheyhello/voko/notes.md

 </div>
 ```

-There's tradeoffs to every approach, but the format of `tag, attributes?,
+There's tradeoffs to every approach, but `tag, attributes?, children?` is not a
-children?` is not a lot to ask for and is likely expected by developers at this
+lot to ask for and is expected by developers from HTML.
+Mithril and Preact each
-point.
-It may be best to not allow confusing syntax from the start.
-Mithril and
-Preact each expect that argument order to be able to handle JSX.
-Preact,
+expect that argument order to be able to handle JSX.
+Preact, following React,
-following React, expects you to write in JSX so it requires the attribute
+expects you to write in JSX so it requires the attribute parameter since Babel
-parameter since Babel always transpile to include it.
-Mithril however, supports
+always transpile to include it.
+Mithril however, supports JSX but doesn't expect
-JSX but doesn't expect developers to use it so it's more flexible and treats
+developers to use it so it's more flexible and treats attributes as an optional
-attributes as an optional second parameter.
+second parameter.

 Here's Mithril's argument flow allowing for optional attributes: